State of play

 Addressing the problems

-In order to address these issues, we have founded RIDE, a review journal dedicated to digital editions and resources.
-RIDE aims to direct attention to digital editions and to provide a forum in which expert peers criticise and discuss the efforts of digital editors in order to improve current practices and advance future developments.
-It will do so by asking its reviewers to pay attention not only to the traditional virtues and vices of any edition, but also to the progressing methodology and its technical implications.
+In order to address these issues, in 2014, we have founded RIDE, a review journal dedicated to digital editions and resources.
+RIDE aims to direct attention to digital editions and to provide a forum in which expert peers criticise and discuss the efforts of digital editors in order to value their work and also to improve current practices and advance future developments.
+It does so by asking its reviewers to pay attention not only to the traditional virtues and vices of any edition, but also to the progressing methodology and its technical implications.
 Editors of existing digital editions will be able to improve their work by addressing criticism and digital editors in spe will be able to learn from previous problems both of a general nature as well as specific to their fields.
 Moreover, RIDE will help scholars working on the methodology and the development of the field of digital editing by collecting formal data about each project that is being reviewed.
-The reviews and factsheets will also provide a snapshot of a project at the time of the review, so that later developments can be compared – an important feature in a world that is characterised by a much higher dynamic than the print-world exhibits.
-All this, we hope, will contribute to the ongoing methodological discussions and help to establish a best practise editors can aim at as an ideal of a digital edition (aspects of this best practise, for example, touch on accuracy, citability, sustainability, long term preservation, documentation, transparency, etc.).
+The reviews and factsheets also provide a snapshot of a project at the time of the review, so that later developments can be compared – an important feature in a world that is characterised by a much higher dynamic than the print-world exhibits.
+All this, we hope, contributes to the ongoing methodological discussions and help to establish a best practise editors can aim at as an ideal of a digital edition (aspects of this best practise, for example, touch on accuracy, citability, sustainability, long term preservation, documentation, transparency, etc.).

 RIDE complies with the standards that have been developed for academic journals.
-Although we in principle regard digital editions as open-ended projects, we will only review those projects that have reached a maturity expected of a scholarly publication.
-Reviewers are guided by a catalogue of criteria that tries to cover a great variety of potentially interesting aspects of a digital edition project.
-Reviewers are asked to submit a substantial text that addresses the key features and problems of the reviewed project as well as to fill out a questionnaire that will accompany the written text as a fact sheet.
+Although we in principle regard digital editions, text collections and tools as open-ended projects, we will only review those projects that have reached a maturity expected of a scholarly publication.
+Reviewers are guided by catalogues of criteria that try to cover a great variety of potentially interesting aspects of the reviewed resources (see catalogue for editions, collections and tools).
+Reviewers are asked to submit a substantial text that addresses the key features and problems of the reviewed project as well as to fill out a questionnaire that will accompany the written text as a factsheet.

-On submission, reviews will be blinded and referred to at least one peer-reviewer before a decision is made to either publish the review, to reject it, or to refer it back to the reviewer for improvement.
-RIDE will publish reviews in a variety of languages, but we encourage reviewers to write in English to allow for a wide reception; all reviews, however, will be accompanied by an English abstract.
-The reviews and questionnaires will be encoded in XML/TEI and can be read in an HTML version on our webpage or downloaded as PDF; citability of reviews is currently achieved through persistent URLs, but we aim at obtaining ISSN, URN or DOI assignments in the near future.
-Finally, we also visualize some of the data gathered from the questionnaires and offer download-packages of all XML files to facilitate researchers with data for their own investigations and visualisations.
+On submission, reviews are blinded and referred to at least one peer-reviewer before a decision is made to either publish the review, to reject it, or to refer it back to the reviewer for improvement.
+RIDE publishes reviews in a variety of languages; all reviews, however, are accompanied by an English abstract.
+The reviews and questionnaires are encoded in XML/TEI and can be read in an HTML version on our webpage or downloaded as PDF; citability of reviews is currently achieved through persistent URLs und DOIs.
+Finally, we also visualize some of the data gathered from the questionnaires and offer the datasets of each review via GitHub and Zenodo; the latter allows for citing the data in a specific version with an own DOI.
+Thus, we enable citation and long-term provision of our data and facilitate researchers with data for their own investigations and visualisations.
+Retrieval and re-use of the review metadata is also supported through an OAI-interface.

 Editorial board and institutional background

-June 2014, Philipp Steinkrüger, and the members of the IDE.
+March 2021, Philipp Steinkrüger, Ulrike Henny-Krahmer, Frederike Neuber, and the members of the IDE.